eddie-energy/eddie/aiida/ui/README.md

 ### ModalDialog

 Basic custom modal component using the native [dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog) tag.
-With `dialog` we can make use of the semantic meaning of the tag as well as various native functionalites.
+With `dialog` we can make use of the semantic meaning of the tag as well as various native functionalities.

 ### AddPermissionModal